jonathanolson/slither/notes/patterns.md

       - Exit face (opposite a face WITH a numeric/null value, not ?) is a candidate to have a non-indeterminate edge
   -
   - Generate:
+    - HEY HEY -- highlander can be added like "only"?
     - Current:
       - getOnlyImpliedSquareBoardRules( 4, 7, { logModulo: 250000 } )
+        - THEN EXCLUSIVE HIGHLANDER ON THIS
       - getImpliedColorSquareBoardRules( 2, 0 )
       - getImpliedColorSquareBoardRules( 2, 4 )
+      - getOnlyImpliedSectorSquareBoardRules( 2, 0 )
+      - getOnlyImpliedSectorSquareBoardRules( 2, 1 )
     - Future:
       - Highlander on smaller boards(!)
-      - getOnlyImpliedSectorSquareBoardRules( 2, 0 )
-      - getOnlyImpliedSectorSquareBoardRules( 2, 1 )
       - getOnlyImpliedSectorSquareBoardRules( 2, 2 )
       - getOnlyImpliedSectorSquareBoardRules( 2, 3 )
       - getOnlyImpliedSectorSquareBoardRules( 2, 4 )